LuShenJ/PyEMILI/manual/Line_finding.md

 - **Advanced Gaussian Fitting**: PyEMILI supports both single and multi-Gaussian fitting, making it ideal for handling blended lines and complex spectral profiles.
 - **Interactive Matplotlib-Based Interface**: Users can inspect spectra, review detected lines, and interactively modify the results by adding or deleting lines.

-`pyemili.Spec` has an integrated function called `Spec_line_finding`, can be easily used to automatically read the spectrum, fit the continuum, correct the radial velocity (optional), and find the spectral lines.
+`pyemili.Spec` has an integrated function called `Spec_line_finding`, which can be easily used to automatically read the spectrum, fit the continuum, correct the radial velocity (optional), and find the spectral lines.
 Let's start with a simple example:

 ### example